freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-experiences/6710e0e2cafeeb09e6cb2d8f.md

 ### --feedback--

-This is the main verb in the Past Continuous, describing the act of laboring.
+This is the main verb in the `Past Continuous`, describing the act of laboring.

 ---